kovan-testnet/config/README.md

 Kovoan requires the use of Parity's PoA Protocol.
 Ensure [Parity](https://github.com/ethcore/parity) 1.5.4 or greater is installed.

-After configuring, you probably want to acquire some Kovan Ether, to do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).
+After configuring, you probably want to acquire some Kovan Ether.
+To do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).

 ## Non-Authorities (Regular Users)